PierrePetrella/excel-templater/README.md

 Same as component 2

-- DSS Output : Managed Folder (Containing Excel file template populated with data) Can be stored on Blob storage connection or local File System connection
+- DSS Output :
+Managed Folder (Containing Excel file template populated with data) Can be stored on any File System connection